 Scalable & Low Ownership Costs

 Drupal is flexible and extendible but with the increasing requests landing on your website, it slows down.
 Websites can be scaled up successfully if you add complexity in increments.
-For scalability, Drupal community supports ‘Pressflow - a branch of Drupal core’ and ‘Varnish - an advanced and fast reverse-proxy’.
+For scalability, the Drupal community supports ‘Pressflow - a branch of Drupal core’ and ‘Varnish - an advanced and fast reverse-proxy.
 Being open-source, Drupal costs a lot less than proprietary CMS tools.
-Small to medium scale enterprises that cannot afford high-end development tools can manage their web content efficiently with the free but robust Drupal.
+Small to medium-scale enterprises that cannot afford high-end development tools can manage their web content efficiently with the free but robust Drupal.

 Drupal can be customized by adding new features, themes, and the latest updates without the loss of existing data.
 Enterprises can require a huge range of extensions based on their content needs.
 Drupal provides this feature with customizations as well.
 The templates provided by Drupal can be personalized to fulfill business requirements.
 Drupal customization also includes custom module development, site testing for quality assurance and deployment, optimization, and maintenance.

 Drupal is a robust and efficient CMS.
 However, when it uses cloud services and tools, its benefits increase tremendously, especially for larger enterprises.
 You can have a single Drupal core installation in a multi-site environment, without storing it with your application.
 The application code does not need any modification, but you can upgrade or downgrade the performance of your application by only configuring the Drupal core.

 A good example showcasing Drupal’s prowess on the cloud is The Economist.
 It manages 1.2 million articles and blog posts, digitizes the monthly print magazine, authenticates users with tiered subscription levels across the web and apps, and serves customized homepages to millions of users a day.